muratk3n/thirdwave/en/README.md

 Ping Pong is a sport.
 Even golf, which is closer to taking a shit than football, is a sport.

 "But what defines a sport?
-Increased heart rate? [trying to justify calling pro gaming a sport]"
+Increased heart rate? [news program trying to justify calling pro gaming a sport]"

 ---